octobercms/docs/3.x/markup/tag/ajax-partial.md

 This tag extends the [`{% partial %}` Twig tag](./partial.md).
 :::

 The `{% ajaxPartial %}` tag renders partial contents on the page and includes support for [AJAX handlers](../../cms/ajax/introduction.md), self-updating and short update syntax.
+This is commonly referred to as a self-updating partial.

 ```twig
 {% ajaxPartial "contact-form" %}